Key takeaways

 When you create a diversity, equity, and inclusion committee, you'll have dedicated attention that drives efforts to expand or increase your DEI aspirations.
 A DEI committee can help assess your current state, develop new initiatives, and monitor and track your DEI progress as you utilize new DEI policies.

-3. Define clear, measurable goals
+4. Define clear, measurable goals

-4. Develop DEI initiatives based on your goals
+5. Develop DEI initiatives based on your goals

 DEI budget efficiency

-Like all efforts, measuring your DEI spending’s return on investment (ROI) is essential.
+Like all efforts, measuring your DEI spending's return on investment (ROI) is essential.
 Track and analyze your investments into DEI vs. the results you see.
-This will help determine which strategies offer better engagement or a more tangible change in company culture so you understand the true financial rewards of your DEI efforts.
+This will help determine which strategies offer better engagement or a more tangible change in company culture, so you understand the true financial rewards of your DEI efforts.
 From there, you can refine and reallocate funds into the DEI policies that return the most reward by offering the most change.

 Diversity in recruitment

 Dive into the backgrounds of talent you tend to attract, interview, or offer positions to for insight into how inclusive your scouting and hiring efforts are.
-Track these metrics over time to see if you’re attracting a broad range of candidates or if it looks like you, perhaps unintentionally, seem to offer privileges to specific demographics.
-If you notice any trends, you might want to look at how you market opportunities for new positions.
-Take an unbiased look at your recruiting practices and messaging to determine if you can improve to become more diverse and inclusive.
+Track these metrics over time to see if you're attracting a broad range of candidates or if it looks like you, perhaps unintentionally, seem to offer privileges to specific demographics.

 Leadership diversity index